JoshBones/formular/README.md

 There is some simple synchronous validation included.
 At the moment this is triggered by the inputs themselves, as they can best decide when its appropriate.
 Given more time I would investigate adding async validation.

-Validators are strongly typed, so its simple for users to add new ones as required.
+Validators are strongly typed, so its simple for users to add new ones as required with the `Validator<InputType>` type.

 ## Examples